What you should do before, during and after a flood, and where to get current flood information.

 - follow your emergency plan and move to a safe place on higher ground

-- don’t drive through, stand or walk in any moving water – you may fall
+- Do not drive through, stand or walk in any moving water.

-- account for all of your family members, keeping children and pets away from floodwaters
+- Account for all your family members, keeping children and pets away from floodwater.

 After a flood

-Before returning home, check with your local municipality for any information from local public health units, utilities and other community officials who are working to keep you and your family safe.
+Before returning home, check with your local municipality for any information from your public health units, utilities and other community officials who are working to keep you and your family safe.

 - Don’t use flooded appliances, electrical outlets, switch boxes or fuse breaker panels until they have been checked by your local authority.